Who is right about the benefits or harms of family life: Harvard University or the Catalan MP?

 The current study director, Robert Waldinger, has summarised the most striking results of this project that has been ongoing for more than 75 years, among which is the relationship that exists between stable families and happiness.

-TED is a non-profit organisation where some of the leading thinkers and entrepreneurs in the world are invited to share in 18 minutes what most excites them.
+TED is a non-profit organization where some of the leading thinkers and entrepreneurs in the world are invited to share in 18 minutes what most excites them.

 Waldinger recorded the couples in their homes, to study their interaction and interviewed them separately about every aspect of their lives, even the day-to-day quarrels.